reflex33/Linear-Algebra-Library/README.md

 2. Add a class for homogeneous transformation matrix?
 Benefits: strong typing.
 Detriments: lots of extra code.
 3. Add a class for vector/vector3d?
 Benefits: strong typing.
 Detriments: lots of extra code.

+## 5/20/2015
+Added a copy constructor to the point3d and plane classes

 ## 5/7/2015
 Converted function comments to xml code comments